-4.4.
-MPARD Pipeline
+4.4 MPARD Pipeline

-MPARD introduces new preprocessing stages and a modified simulation stage.
-The pipeline overview can be found in Figure 2.
-The scene input (Figure 2(a)) is first voxelized (Figure 2(b)).
-Next, the rectangular decomposition fills the available air space with rectangular subdomains using a greedy algorithm (Figure 2(c)).
-Next, our new splitting algorithm that avoids degenerate subdomains splits rectangular regions that are larger than the volume threshold (Figure 2(d)).
-After interface regions are calculated (Figure 2(e)), we assign subdomains to cores using hypergraph partitioning (f).
+The MPARD pipeline introduces new preprocessing stages and a modified simulation stage.
+The pipeline overview can be found in Figure 3.
+The scene input (Figure 3(a)) is first voxelized (Figure 3(b)).
+Next, the rectangular decomposition fills the available air space with rectangular subdomains using a greedy algorithm (Figure 3(c)).
+Next, our new splitting algorithm that avoids degenerate subdomains splits rectangular regions that are larger than the volume threshold (Figure 3(d)).
+After interface regions are calculated (Figure 3(e)), we assign subdomains to cores using hypergraph partitioning (f).
 Finally, our solver reads the preprocessing data and runs the simulation for a set number of time steps.